ilya40umov/aws-playground/sqs-sns-kinesis/README.md

 where messages are sent to an SNS topic, which puts them into an SQS queue, and then those messages are consumed from the SQS queue and put into a Kinesis stream.
-Whether this set-up actually makes sense in practice is a different topic. :)
+Whether this set-up actually makes sense in practice is a different topic, as SQS queue is gonna mess up the ordering of the messages, and one can't subsribe a FIFO queue to an SNS topic.

 ##### Local development